-As a local optometrist, I am writing to request that the Town of Kingsville Council call on the Ontario Government to address the chronic underfunding of eye care.
+As a local optometrist, I am writing to request that the Town of Kingsville Council call on the Ontario Government, by formal letter as other communities already have, to address the chronic underfunding of eye care.

 For more than 30 years, previous Ontario governments have ignored our requests for a sustainable funding system.